|This is an old story of that Wenabozho, the one white

 And just that very moment they found a shade going over them.
 And

 thing they knew they were passing through a small channel.
-And they
+They

-went through that channel, they got through that channel and they came
+went through that channel, and when they got through that channel they came

 into a big room -- it seemed room-like.

 They asked one another, "What are we going to do about our children?"